Biobix/DeepRibo/README.md

 # Code Examples
-These code examples will work with the data present if executed sequentially
+These code examples will work with the data present if executed sequentially.
+The given data is incomplete and should be considered solely for the execution of the Code Examples

 ### parsing the data
 Parsing *E. coli*, *B. subtilis* and *S. typhimurium* data: